 The first digital camera was made by Kodak in 1975, but first digital photos lacked 'depth' - Digital photography took over from film in the early 21st Centaury

-"You'll never be a good photographer if you don't use manual (mode)" - Most professional photographers are more than happy to help the beginner with good tips and useful information, but some amateur photographers are very elitist, and often spout such rubbish as "you'll never be a good photographer if you don't use manual" - Bollocks!
+"You'll never be a good photographer if you don't use manual (mode)" - Most professional photographers are more than happy to help the beginner with good tips and useful information, but some amateur photographers are very elitist, and often spout such rubbish as "you'll never be a good photographer if you don't use manual" - rhetorical rubbish!
 All this serves to do is make them feel important and put the beginner off.
-I sometimes use manual (if needed), the program modes are very good, and adjustable (See settings) - Manual mode is very good for experimenting with your camera but don't believe its the only 'proper' mode.
+I use Aperture priority, as do most of the professional photographers I know, the program modes are very good, and adjustable (See settings) - Manual mode is very good for experimenting with your camera but don't believe its the only 'proper' mode.

 What do you need to know?